blzn50/Traview/README.md

   DEV: https://traviewdev.herokuapp.com
   PROD: https://traviewdemo.herokuapp.com

 N.B: It takes some time to load the webpages.
+Also somehow one of the user is logged in automatically.
+You have to log out and use credential khanguyen/khanguyen to login for adding review.